gt3/ultra-router/README.md

   - Use conventions to map url string to component (sub)trees
 - Extensible and Compact
   - Composable API provides clear separation between route configuration and runtime to target different environments
+  - Ideal for progressive web apps
     - No runtime dependencies
     - 5k > ultra (> preact)
+    - Code splitting friendly

-## Trade-offs (YMMV)
+## Trade-offs
   - For modern browsers with pushstate support
   - Does not render component or fetch data
   - Relies on use of path keys (strings) to derive result
     - might require more effort to make a change in app's url structure
     - Path keys (non-minified) may contribute to bloated bundles
       - especially true for apps with _multiple_ deeply nested routes, e.g. Amazon
-  - Return to centralized routing configuration for React folks
+  - Return to centralized routing configuration for React folks (_ymmv_)
   - Use in production - not just yet.

+## License

+MIT